00WaRL0k00/rog-linux-vfio/README.md

 Optional: scream (only needed if an audio device isn't being passed through)

 # Prepare files for extraction
-Simply extract the zip to somewhere that works for you.
+Simply extract the tarball to somewhere that works for you.
 The open a terminal and `cd` to the folder.
 Your folder should contain the following:
 * Folders: `etc`, `home`, `usr`
 * `gamingvm.desktop`
 * This readme file

+A tar is used instead of repo files so that the executable permissions are already set for you.
+All you need to do is copy as indicated in the rest of this guide! :)

 # Why use libvirt hooks?
 Using libvirt hooks allows you to automatically run scripts at different stages of the startup/shutdown phase of your VM.
 My collection of sripts does the following: